-Your dealer should have provided you with some basic information on the particular controls and features of your new vehicle.
-Please take the time to study this Operator's Guide and all on-product warning labels as well as the Safety Videocassette that came with this vehicle.
-They more completely describe what you should know about this vehicle before riding it.
+Your selling dealer should have provided you with some basic information on the particular controls and features of your new ATV.
+Please take the time to study this Operator's Guide and all on-product warning labels that came with the ATV.
+It more completely describes what you should know about the ATV before riding it.

-Whether you are a new user or an experienced rider, it is important for your personal safety as well as passenger safety that you know the controls and features of this vehicle.
+Whether you are a new user or an experienced rider, it is important for your personal safety that you know the controls and features of the ATV.
 Equally important is knowing how to properly ride.

-Irrespective of your age, experience or state regulations, it is always prudent for you or any other person who may ride your vehicle, to take an approved safe riding course.
+Regardless of your age, experience or state regulations, it is safer for you or any other person who may ride your ATV, to take an approved ATV safe riding course.
 Please check with your dealer or local authorities for availability in your area.
-If you are a completely new rider, this should be done before your first ride.
-Your instructor should be able to provide advice on local conditions and safe riding practices particular to the area.
+If you are a completely new ATV rider, this should be done before your first ride.
+Your ATV instructor should be able to provide advice on local conditions and safe riding practices particular to the areas.

 Riding conditions vary from place to place.
 Each is subject to weather conditions which may radically change from time to time and from season to season.
 Riding on sand is different than riding on snow or through forests or marshes.
 Each location may require a greater degree of awareness and skill.
-Show good judgement.
 Always proceed with caution.
-Please do not take any unnecessary risks that could leave you or your passenger stranded or possibly injured.
+Please do not take any unnecessary risks that could leave you stranded or possibly injured.